 Sam is a PhD candidate in the UW Department of Philosophy and has been an active member of UAW Local 4121 since they arrived at UW in 2014.
 In that time, Sam’s academic and organizing work have both focused on intersectional feminism and economic justice, and they are deeply committed to making higher education more meaningfully accessible and inclusive for people from underrepresented groups.
 Sam is incredibly excited to be a part of the team developing these new Prevention of Sexual Harassment Trainings, and looks forward to working with folks across UW’s three campuses to build a successful program.

 Kiana coordinates and conducts prevention efforts for SafeCampus.
 She has worked in the anti-violence field for over 10 years.
 In addition to her time at the University of Washington she has worked as a domestic violence advocate and a community based prevention educator.
 She has trained nationally on theory driven community centered best practices for developing and conducting prevention efforts on college campuses.
 She was also selected as a faculty member for the Department of Justices Trauma-Informed Sexual Assault Investigation and Adjudication Institute.
 Kiana is excited to be part of an innovative prevention program for graduate student employees and hopes that it can be a model for other institutions intending to do similar work.

 Contact & Feedback

 Questions?
 Reach us at email@example.com.
-We are also actively seeking feedback from stakeholders across all three UW campuses, and would love to receive your comments, concerns, or thoughts about the development of this program — including objectives, curriculum, logistics, etc.
+We are also continually seeking feedback from stakeholders across all three UW campuses, and would love to receive your comments, concerns, or thoughts about the development of this program — including objectives, curriculum, logistics, etc.

 Please submit your feedback via this link: SUBMIT FEEDBACK.